AC not cooling? 10 troubleshooting tips for a broken air conditioner

 7. If you smell something burning.
 If you smell something burning, turn your system off and call for a service call asap.

 8. If you smell gas, leave the house immediately and call the gas company.

 9. If you see oil accumulating near the air conditioner or piping.

 10. If you have higher than usual utility bills compared to the recent weather.
 This is often the sign of a struggling or failing ac unit.
 It can also be the product of low Freon in your system, but your Air Conditioning unit is a closed system, meaning that Freon shouldn’t be low.
 If your Freon is low you probably have a leak somewhere in your system which means that issue needs to be addressed first.

 If your AC System is still not working, let one of the Extreme Comfort Relief Team solve your problem.
-Just click on the link below for the quickest AC Repair Service in Plano, TX or surrounding communities.
+Just click on the link below to schedule an appointment for the quickest AC Repair Service in Plano, TX or surrounding communities.

 Current HVAC Repair and New AC Installation Specials

 Click on the link below to find a list of our current HVAC Specials for AC Repair, Service, Maintenance, and Installation.
 Please feel free to contact us and let us help you find a special that is perfect for your Air Conditioning needs.